Akram-touati/Heart-Beating-AR-project/README.md

 __User Interface (UI)__

 The UI will consist of four buttons, one pointing to each section of the Heart.
 These buttons will be provided as a whole texture atlas, that will be overlaid on top of the Heart’s model in 3D space.
-Each of these buttons will open an information panel when clicked and display the content .
+Each of these buttons will open an information panel when clicked and display the content.